Faith Thomas: Early life

 Thomas was born at the Nepabunna Aboriginal Mission in South Australia.
-Her mother, Ivy, was an Adnyamathanha woman and her father German.
-Her mother took her to the Colebrook Home for Aboriginal Children in Quorn when she was a baby.
-She played cricket with other children at Colebrook using stones as balls, and making bats from wood they found.
+Her mother, Ivy, was an Adnyamathanha woman and her father was German.
+Her mother would take her to the Colebrook Home for Aboriginal Children in Quorn when she was a baby.
+She would play cricket with other children at Colebrook, using stones as balls, and making bats from wood they found.

 Nursing career

 Thomas completed her nursing training at the Royal Adelaide Hospital, graduating in 1954.
 She was South Australia's first Indigenous nurse to be employed as a public servant.
 Thomas undertook midwifery training in Adelaide at Queen Victoria Hospital in Adelaide and in 1958 was employed to work at Raukkan (known then as Point McLeay Aboriginal Reserve).
 Thomas later went on to become a patrol nurse, spending much time living out of her car while on call.

 Cricket career

 After being introduced to cricket by a colleague at Royal Adelaide Hospital, Thomas made an immediate impact for her club side, taking a hat-trick in her second game.
 She was selected to play for the South Australia Women's cricket team after only three club games.
-She played for the her state side between 1956 and 1958.
+She played for her state side between 1956 and 1958.

 In 1958 she was selected for the Australian national team.
-She played her only international match against England.
+She played her only international match against England, at Melbourne in February 1958.
 She was the first Aboriginal woman to be selected to represent Australia in sport, and until 2019 (following the selection of Ashleigh Gardner) was the only Indigenous woman to play test cricket for Australia.
-Thomas was selected in the squad to tour England and New Zealand after her test debuted but turned down the oppurtinity to focus on her nursing career.
+Thomas was selected in the squad to tour England and New Zealand after her test debut, but turned down the opportunity to focus on her nursing career.